LincolnLandForensics/MarkdownMaker/Template_Cases/5. Templates/_note.md

 ## Purpose:

-Store templates for frequently used notes.
+Templates for frequently used notes.

 ## Example:

-Templates/
+5. Templates/

-  case_notes_template.md
+  0. Tasks_Pre-Warrant.md = checklist for things to consider before you hit the field

-  daily_notes.md
+  1. Tasks_Onsite.md = don't forget these things onsite

-  meeting_template.md
+  2. Tasks_Lab.md = a rough draft of things to remember in the lab

-  project_template.md
+  Ex.md = case_notes_template